The kindling for our last blog post was sparked from the Creation narrative. Let's start there again:

 Ecclesial Forms ensures and preserves an enduring gospel legacy for present and future generations.
 In my opinion, this is by far the most important reason for paying close attention to your forms.
 Kuyper quotes Calvin,

 "The new humanity is born from the Church's maternal womb.
 The Church is called to nurture humanity.
 She is a mother whose womb not only carried us, whose breast not only nursed us, but whose tender care leads us to the goal of faith.
-Those of whom He is a Father, the Church must also be Mother, and apart from her motherly care no one grows to maturity
+Those of whom He is a Father, the Church must also be Mother, and apart from her motherly care no one grows to maturity."

+In the ascension of Jesus, the message, ministry, and mission of Jesus was passed on to the local Church.
+This stewardship of the local Church cannot be overstated.
 While the gospel functions independently of Ecclesial forms, those forms adopted either furthers gospel purposes in that generation or hinders gospel purposes in that generation.
 This is a most sobering reality and should give every Church leader adequate pause.
 Ecclesial forms are to be created, evaluated, and adapted with this most sacred stewardship at the forefront of every decision.

 For our last and final blog post on SA's discipleship process, we will address the all-important and often all-too confusing topic of metrics.